great-expectations/great_expectations/docs/terms/expectation.md

 ### Results

 All Expectations return a JSON-serializable dictionary when evaluated, which consists of four standard (though optional, depending on the type of Expectation in question) arguments.
 These are: `result_format`, `include_config`, `catch_exceptions`, and `meta`.
-For detailed explainations as to what each of these arguments consists of and which Expectations use them, please see our guide on standard arguments.
+For a more detailed explanation as to what each of these arguments consists of and which Expectations use them, please see [our reference guide on standard arguments](../reference/expectations/standard_arguments.md).

 ## More details